raul23/pyebooktools/docs/examples.rst

   ``config.py`` instead of building a long command in the terminal with all the options for a given subcommand (e.g. ``convert``).

-  Run the following command to edit this configuration file:
+  Run the following `edit`_ subcommand to edit this configuration file:

   .. code-block:: terminal